What is a pit bike?

 Who is Kawasaki?

 Kawasaki is a Japanese brand well known in the biking world for producing some of the best bikes around.
 High-quality parts with lots of power and performance, engineered by experience.
 Kawasaki bikes win a lot of races and have more championships than any other manufacturer.
 Essentially they make top bikes for winning races.
 The Kawasaki KX is a kids MX model, which means high-quality parts for a pit bike.
 A kids model to fit kids’ and adults’ needs.
+If you are looking for a good dirt bike for your kid, consider also Kawasaki KX 65 as one of the best dirt bikes for 8 year old kids.

 Kawasaki is high-quality and reliable; you know what you’re getting with Japanese motorcycles.
 And it’s always top-notch.
 Competition heritage is a huge pro for Kawasaki; they’ve won loads of races meaning their bikes are made to win.
 In every sense of the word.
 They’re widely known, and therefore manufacturer support is easy to find.
 It ticks all the boxes.